dimadin/nav-menu-images/readme.txt

 == Changelog ==

+= 3.0 =
+* Released on
+* Add support for active and hover menu item images

 = 2.0 =
 * Use new media views for WordPress 3.5+
 * Add more hooks for developers